nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/07 the semantics of events.md

 However, this is a difficulty with the morphological expression of tense, rather than a difficulty understanding what tense means.

 Young children, when acquiring tense, **conflate tense and aspect**.
 They are more likely to mark paste tense on Achievement and Accomplishment verbs, because these tend to describe COMPLETED events.
+This is sometimes referred to as "the aspect hypothesis".
 Some studies have argued that by manipulating the lexical aspect of verbs you can help children acquire tense (Van Horne et al., 2017; Johson & Morris, 2007).
-In fact, Van Horne et al. found that children with DLD were better at producing the past tense forms when trained on more difficult items!
+In fact, Van Horne et al. found that children with DLD were better at producing the past tense forms when trained on **more difficult items**, i.e. those where there is a <u>mismatch</u> between tense and aspect.
+For example *hum* is an activity verb, so tends to be used with progressive grammatical aspect (*she is humming*) and is rarely produced in the past tense (e.g. *she hummed*).
+Elicit mismatch verbs such as *hummed* seems to help children to learn to produce the past tense.

 Some studies have found that language-impaired children have difficulties comprehending and producing grammatical aspect (Fletcher et al. 2005; Leonard et al. 2007)